AdobeDocs/analytics.en/help/components/segmentation/seg-transition.md

 ![](assets/seg_templates.png)

-**What happened to my existing segment folders?**

-Instead of (Ad Hoc Analysis) folders, the Segment Manager uses tags.
-Your folder names are automatically converted to tags and those tags are applied to the respective segments.

 **What happened to scheduled reports that have segments applied?**

 Scheduled reports continue to run properly with the segments that you defined.